Virginia Recording Laws: Consent Rules and Penalties

 Private Property and Privacy

 On private property, the property owner sets the rules.
-Virginia also has laws that prohibit:
+Virginia also has specific privacy laws that prohibit:

 If you are recording someone's likeness for business purposes, you should ensure that you gain proper consent by having them fill out a photo or video consent form.